pingcap/tidb-dev-guide/src/understand-tidb/privilege-management.md

 ### Static and dynamic privileges

 Privileges fall into two categories:

 * Static privileges: These are the "traditional" privileges such as `INSERT`, `UPDATE`, `SELECT`, `DELETE`, `SUPER`, `PROCESS` which have existed in MySQL for a long time.
 They can *usually* be assigned to a user on either a global or database/table level.
 * Dynamic privileges: These are new privileges such as `BACKUP_ADMIN`, `RESTORE_ADMIN`, `CONNECTION_ADMIN`.
 They can only be assigned on a global level, and each have their own "grantable" attribute.

 Dynamic privileges were introduced in MySQL 8.0 (and [TiDB 5.1](https://github.com/pingcap/tidb/blob/master/docs/design/2021-03-09-dynamic-privileges.md)) to solve a specific issue, which is that the `SUPER` privilege is too coarse.
 There are many scenarios where a user needs to be assigned the `SUPER` privilege to perform a specific action, but too many other privileges are granted at the same time.

-Typically requiring the `SUPER` privilege is an anti-pattern since almost all dynamic privileges are [also satisfied](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/privilege/privileges/cache.go#L1009) by the `SUPER` privilege.
+Any statements added to TiDB **should no longer require** the `SUPER` privilege directly.
+Instead, a dynamic privilege should be added [which will be satified](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/privilege/privileges/cache.go#L1009) by the `SUPER` privilege.

 ### Security Enhanced Mode